 The anemic client can be coached to understand what fatigue feels like in his own body, thereby knowing when not to push himself too hard when exhaustion sets in.
 Frequent breaks can help restore energy in the middle of workouts and allow the body to regain strength.
 Once again, remind the more athletic client to prepare for increased muscle soreness due to an excess of lactic acid buildup in the bloodstream.

-The National Academy of Sports Medicine recommends individuals living with chronic anemia abstain from exercise in the presence of chest pain.
+Individuals living with chronic anemia abstain from exercise in the presence of chest pain.
 Anemia can sometimes bring on rapid heart rates or a dangerous irregular heart rhythm.

 High-intensity exercise coupled with dehydration may increase the risk of a sickle cell crisis.
 Trainers might be proactive in moderating a client’s intensity level, making sure he remains within his established safe target heart-rate zone.